mzazon/awesome-cloud-projects/aws/sagemaker-automl-forecasting/sagemaker-automl-forecasting.md

    echo "✅ Accuracy analysis completed"
    ```

    The accuracy analysis provides detailed performance metrics that enable data-driven decisions about model deployment and improvement opportunities.
-These metrics help identify which products or segments achieve the best forecast accuracy and where additional data or feature engineering might be beneficial.
+These metrics help identify which products or segments achieve the best forecast accuracy and where additional data collection or feature engineering might be beneficial for model enhancement.

 8. **Create Real-time Forecast API**:

-   Business applications require real-time access to forecasts through REST APIs.
-This Lambda function creates a scalable, serverless API that wraps the SageMaker endpoint, providing standardized forecast requests and responses for integration with business systems like ERP, inventory management, and planning tools.
+   Business applications require real-time access to forecasts through REST APIs for integration with ERP, inventory management, and planning tools.
+This AWS Lambda function creates a scalable, serverless API that wraps the SageMaker endpoint, providing standardized forecast requests and responses with proper error handling and CORS support.

    ```bash
    # Create Lambda function for real-time forecasting